Readers, agents, bloggers, publishers: feel free to contact me directly.

 Q: How do you find time to write with two kids and a dog and moving around all the time as a military wife?
 A: You don't find time.
 Anyone who looks for time will find themselves on a wild goose chase.
 I make time.
 I manage time.
 Time doesn't bend to our wills.
 We have to work around it and work with it.
 I make time in the evenings when the kids are in bed and I make time in the mornings when the kids are in bed.
 Sometimes, if they're playing independently, I'll grab a few minutes in the middle of the day and make it work for me.
 I also hardly ever watch TV or movies.
 Except Marvel new releases.
 I always make time for those.

+Q: Will I read your manuscript?
+A: For non-fiction, it's a no. Sorry.
+It's not my genre and I don't know enough about it to serve as a helpful beta-reader.
+For fiction, particularly YA fiction, maybe.
+Honestly, it really depends on what is going on with my own work and the needs of my family at the time.
+I love reading and I love supporting authors, both those just beginning the writing journey and those with a stronger reader base.
+If I adore the book, I will likely read the whole thing.
+If it requires a little bit more work and my schedule permits, I will likely read part of it and send back some criticisms sandwiched between honest compliments.
+I do charge for my editing and feedback, generally around $0.008 per word.
+50,000 word manuscript will cost $400.
 Q: What is your favorite book?
 A: I struggle with that question because I feel like it varies depending on my mood and what I've read recently.
 I adore the voice in Catcher in the Rye, but as far as plot goes, not much happens.
 I liked Something Strange and Deadly by Susan Dennard, as well as Red Queen by Victoria Avegard.
 Harry Potter books changed my YA life, so I will forever be indebted to JK Rowling for that.
-Since I can't pay her my regards, I try to pay it forward by writing YA fiction that will change lives or perspectives of my own readers.
+Since I can't pay back, I try to pay it forward by writing YA fiction that will change lives or perspectives of my own readers.